Lake Constance: Name

 The earliest recorded reference to the lakes is by Roman geographer Pomponius Mela around AD 43, calling the upper lake Lacus Venetus and the lower lake Lacus Acronius, the Rhine passing through both.
 Around AD 75, the naturalist Pliny the Elder called them both Lacus Raetiae Brigantinus after the main Roman town on the lake, Brigantium (later Bregenz).
 This name is associated with the Celtic Brigantii who lived here, although it is not clear whether the place was named after the tribe or the inhabitants of the region were named after their main settlement.
 Ammianus Marcellinus later used the form Lacus Brigantiae.

 The current German name of Bodensee derives from the place name Bodman, which probably originally derived from the Old High German bodamon which meant "on the soils", indicating a place on level terrain by the lake.
-This place, situated at the west end of Lake Überlingen (Überlinger See), had a more supraregional character for a certain period in the early Middle Ages as a Frankish imperial palace (Königspfalz), Alamannian ducal seat and mint, which is why the name may have been transferred to the lake ("lake, by which Bodman is situated" = Bodmansee).
-From 833 or 834, in Latin sources, the name appears in its Latinised form lacus potamicus.
-Therefore, the name actually derived from the Bodman Pfalz (Latinized as Potamum) was wrongly assumed by monastic scholars like Walahfrid Strabo to be derived from the Greek word potamos for "river" and meant "river lake".
+This place, situated at the west end of Lake Überlingen (Überlinger See), had a more supraregional character for a certain period in the early Middle Ages as a Frankish imperial palace (Königspfalz), Alamannian ducal seat and mint, which is why the name may have been transferred to the lake which Bodman is situated (Bodmansee, "Bodman's lake").
+From 833 or 834, the place name appears in Latin sources as form lacus potamicus and the Bodman Pfalz Latinised as Potamum; but monastic scholars like Walahfrid Strabo wrongly assumed Potamum to be derived from the Greek word ποταμός potamos for "river" and meant "river lake".
 They may also have been influenced by the fact that the Rhine flowed through the lake.

 Wolfram von Eschenbach describes it in Middle High German as the Bodemensee or Bodemsee which has finally evolved into the present German name, Bodensee.
 The name may be linked to that of the Bodanrück, the hill range between Lake Überlingen and the Lower Lake, and the history of the House of Bodman.
+The German name of the lake, Bodensee, has been adopted by many other languages, for example: Dutch: Bodenmeer, Danish: Bodensøen, Norwegian: Bodensjøen, Swedish: Bodensjön, Finnish: Bodenjärvi, Russian: Боденское озеро, Polish: Jezioro Bodeńskie, Czech: Bodamské jezero, Slovak: Bodamské jazero, Hungarian: Bodeni-tó, Serbo-Croatian: Bodensko jezero, Albanian: Liqeni i Bodenit.